Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Introduction

-{\bf Agents of different types.} In many applications, there are different types of agents, for example, different types of cells or genetic genes in biology, prey and predators in ecological models, leaders and followers in social networks, and so on.
-The model we introduce above may be generalized to some of these settings, by considering a system with $Q$ types of agents and corresponding interaction kernels $(\IK_q)_{q=1}^{Q}$, where the type of agent $i$ is denoted by $\kappa(i)$, and governing equations
+We also demonstrate our estimator in three applications: learning the Kuramoto model on a network, identifying a leader-follower network, and recovering multitype interaction kernels in Section \ref{sec:applications}.
+In particular, we consider a \emph{multi-type agent} system with $Q$ types of agents and corresponding interaction kernels $(\IK_q)_{q=1}^{Q}$, where the type of agent $i$ is denoted by $\kappa(i)$, and governing equations

 We tackle here the challenging problem where the type $\kappa$ of each agent is not known, and it needs to be estimated together with the weight matrix $\ba$ and the interaction kernels $\phi_1,\dots,\phi_Q$.
-We introduce a three-fold ALS algorithm to solve this problem; see Section \ref{sec:multi_type}.
+We introduce a three-fold ALS algorithm to solve this problem in Section \ref{sec:multi_type}.

+\paragraph{Our main contributions} Our main contributions are threefold. \begin{enumerate} \item We investigate two algorithms for joint inference of network and interaction functions: ALS (Alternating Least Squares) and ORALS (Operator Regression followed by Alternating Least Squares).
+Numerical experiments indicate that both algorithms yield convergent estimators as the sample size increases, with ALS demonstrating superior sample efficiency and robustness.

+\item We establish mathematical foundations for the inference problem by deriving coercivity conditions to analyze parameter identifiability and ensure the well-posedness of the nonlinear inverse problem.
+In particular, we prove that the ORALS estimator is asymptotically normal.

+\item We systematically assess the robustness and accuracy of our estimators and demonstrate their applications using synthetic data.
+Our tests quantify the effects of sample size, observation noise level, and the magnitude of stochastic forcing on accuracy, and examine robustness under model misspecification. \end{enumerate}